 There are lots of other integrations, so browse the recipes to see what all you can set up.
 IFTTT can also replicate a few of the premium functions if you don’t want to pay for the app (like forwarding emails to your inbox).

-Goal-setting is extremely powerful, especially when you give yourself a timeframe, or reframe your goals as things you actually need to do.
+I’ve been using Todoist as a tool to get things done for five years now, and keep me focused on my long-term goals.
+Goal-setting is powerful, especially when you give yourself a timeframe, or reframe your goals as things you actually need to do.

 I still use Evernote to store vast amounts of information.
 And use Todoist for bite-sized chunks of actionable info to give shape to my day and remind me to be grateful, change my air filters, and get everything out of my mind and into a list – and that’s just to start.
 From there, I can organize each task in a way that makes sense so I actually remember to get it done.
 It’s the first thing I look at every morning.